DoganM95/SJ1-Touch-Module/README.md

 ## BOM

 The parts are listed in the recommended order of soldering.
+Note on C1:
+- Use 22pF, if only the silver part of the handle should react
+- Use 10pF, if the whole metal body should react

 | Reference | Part Name               | Description                           |
 |-----------|-------------------------|---------------------------------------|